Skip to main content

 Beyond direct hormone replacement, peptide therapies offer another avenue for supporting metabolic function and overall well-being, which can be compromised by environmental stressors.
 These peptides work by stimulating the body’s own production of growth hormone, a master hormone involved in tissue repair, metabolism, and cellular regeneration.

-Key peptides in this category include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, and Hexarelin, all of which act on the pituitary gland to encourage release.
+Key peptides in this category include Sermorelin, Ipamorelin / CJC-1295, Tesamorelin, and Hexarelin, all of which act on the pituitary gland to encourage growth hormone release.
 MK-677, an oral growth hormone secretagogue, offers a non-injectable option.
 These therapies are often sought by active adults and athletes aiming for anti-aging benefits, muscle gain, fat loss, and improved sleep quality, all of which contribute to a more robust internal environment.

 Other Targeted Peptides